Ofir9801/my_cpp_proj/readme.txt

 player 1: right - D, down - S, up - W, left - A, stay - E, dispose - Q
 player 2: right - L, down - K, up - i, left - J, stay - O, dispose - U
 - we support in this exercise two players, walls, keys ,doors, spring, switch, obstacle.

+for this exercise we linked the door number to the room number and there so for entry room 2 from room 1, you need to open door with the digit 1. every switch is linked to spefic door by his id so only one switch can in the room can open each door. in a room that there is switches in it, you need to turn on the designated switch that linked to the door and also unlock with a key. the player will get messages through the game that will help him understand he need to do